Pasta fagioli

 • 1 box of ditalini pasta

-• 1.5 tbsp fresh rosemary, chopped
+• 1.5 tablespoons fresh rosemary, chopped

 • 5 garlic cloves, sliced plus one head of garlic

-• 2 tbsp tomato paste
+• 2 tablespoons tomato paste

 • 2 onions, chopped